 1.Citation

-Dr. Ramesh is the Founder, President, and CEO of BOSS (Blood Donors Organization for Social Service) and CIPCA (Centre for Information, Prevention and Counselling on AIDS)—India’s first registered non-governmental charitable organization exclusively dedicated to HIV/AIDS, with 2,524 doctors and 16,906 blood donors as members.
-These institutions have been recognized internationally with Special Consultative Status by the United Nations (ECOSOC) and acknowledged by ICMR, NACO, IAS, Johns Hopkins University, Harvard AIDS Institute, the World AIDS Foundation, and Oxford University.
+He is the Founder, President, and Chief Executive Officer of BOSS (Blood Donors Organization for Social Service) and CIPCA (Centre for Information, Prevention and Counselling on AIDS), India's first registered charitable organization dedicated to HIV/AIDS and voluntary blood donation.
+Under his leadership, these organizations have developed into respected public health institutions supported by a network of 5,245 doctors and 19,750 voluntary blood donors.
+Their work has received recognition from the United Nations Economic and Social Council (ECOSOC), which granted Special Consultative Status, and from institutions including ICMR, NACO, the International AIDS Society, Johns Hopkins University, Harvard AIDS Institute, the World AIDS Foundation, and Oxford University.

 During the COVID-19 pandemic, when academic activities halted worldwide, Dr. Ramesh became a national pioneer in virtual medical education.
 Between November 2020 and September 2024, he organized 50 monthly International Conferences across multiple super-specialties—Cardiology, Oncology, Nephrology, Urology, Neurosciences, Gastroenterology, Endocrinology, Rheumatology, Haematology, Reproductive Medicine, and Interventional Radiology.